What is a work-bee?

 We also have fun, building friendships with like minded riders, and share a meal.

-Please come help us build the Ionia Skills Course!
+Please come help us spruce up the trails and campground!

 September 21, 2016 Board Members Robbin Stout, Carrie Platte, & Nancy Simmonds along with our Park Supervisor, Trevor McGinn repair the wash out on the Cart Trail.